Acupuncture for Women's Health

 Not because they don't matter — but because TCM has its own sophisticated framework for understanding the same patterns that hormones reflect.
 Instead of looking at lab values, TCM looks at how your body is actually functioning: how your Qi is moving, how your Blood is nourished, and whether the organ systems that govern your cycle — primarily the Liver, Kidneys, and Spleen — are in balance.

 When your period is painful, TCM sees Blood stagnation — something is obstructing the flow.
-When your cycle is irregular, it often points to Liver Qi constraint, where emotional stress and tension have disrupted the smooth movement of energy through your body.
-When you feel depleted, exhausted, and unlike yourself in the days before your period, that's often a picture of Blood or Yin deficiency — your body doesn't have enough of what it needs to sustain you through the cycle.
+When your cycle is irregular, it often points to Liver Qi constraint, where stress and emotional tension have disrupted the smooth movement of energy through your body.
+When you feel depleted and unlike yourself in the days before your period, that's often a picture of Blood or Yin deficiency — your body doesn't have enough of what it needs to sustain you through the cycle.

 What to Expect